 "We have an obligation to see beyond tomorrow," Baldermann said during the Sept.
 12 meeting.
 "This is the absolute best time to do it.
 We are setting ourselves up for the future."

 The village would increase its sales tax by a 1/2 a cent, bringing the total rate to 8.5 percent, and also increase its utility tax 5 percent on gas and electric.
 That would bring in an additional $2.9 million in annual revenue for the village, which would fund an annual $1.7 million bond payment for the projects and a $1.1 million annual payment for repairs to side streets.

-Board members said the average resident would still see savings each year, despite the tax increases, because of savings from the village eliminating car and pet tags, $174 in savings for lower electric bills through the village's deal with Direct Energy and continued 40 percent property tax rebates.
+Board members said the average resident would still see savings each year, despite the tax increases, because of savings from the village eliminating car and pet tags, $174 in savings for lower electric bills through the and continued 40 percent property tax rebates.